aewindle110/DroneWQ/paper.md

 # Georeferencing and mapping
 `georeference()`
 <br/>
 This function uses MicaSense metadata (altitude, pitch, roll, yaw, lat, lon) to georeference all captures to a known coordinate space.
+See notes on georeferencing below.

 `mosaic()`
 <br/>